adamsalter/sitemap_generator/README.md

 Installation
 =======

+*As a gem*

+1. Add the gem as a dependency in your config/environment.rb
+    <code>config.gem 'sitemap_generator', :source => 'http://gemcutter.org'</code>

+2. rake gems:install

+3. Add the following line to your RAILS_ROOT/Rakefile
+    <code>begin require 'sitemap_generator/tasks' rescue LoadError end</code>

+4. `rake sitemap:install`

 *As a plugin*

 1. Install plugin as normal

     <code>./script/plugin install git://github.com/adamsalter/sitemap_generator-plugin.git</code>

-2. Installation should create a 'config/sitemap.rb' file which will contain your logic for generation of the Sitemap files.
+Installation should create a 'config/sitemap.rb' file which will contain your logic for generation of the Sitemap files.
 (If you want to recreate this file manually run `rake sitemap:install`)

-3. Run `rake sitemap:refresh` as needed to create Sitemap files.
+You can run `rake sitemap:refresh` as needed to create Sitemap files.
 This will also ping all the ['major'][sitemap_engines] search engines. (if you want to disable all non-essential output run the rake task thusly `rake -s sitemap:refresh SILENT=true`)

     Sitemaps with many urls (100,000+) take quite a long time to generate, so if you need to refresh your Sitemaps regularly you can set the rake task up as a cron job.
 Most cron agents will only send you an email if there is output from the cron task.

-4. Finally, and optionally, add the following to your robots.txt file.
+Optionally, you can add the following to your robots.txt file, so that robots can find the sitemap file.

     <code>Sitemap: &lt;hostname>/sitemap_index.xml.gz</code>

     The robots.txt Sitemap URL should be the complete URL to the Sitemap Index, such as: `http://www.example.org/sitemap_index.xml.gz`

-*As a gem*

-1. Add the gem as a dependency in your config/environment.rb
-    <code>config.gem 'sitemap_generator', :source => 'http://gemcutter.org'</code>

-2. sudo rake gems:install

-3. Add the following line to your Rails.root/Rakefile
-    <code>begin require 'sitemap_generator/tasks' rescue LoadError end</code>

-4. <code>rake sitemap:install</code>

-5. Follow steps 2-4 above

 Example 'config/sitemap.rb'